willpaxton/MartRacers/README.md

 Development Environment:  The project is built on top of Node.JS.
 The server is a Node.JS application which is able to serve up a webpage created in HTML/CSS.
 The server utilizes the Socket.IO platform in order to facilitate real-time client-server communication for the game.
 The server also utilizes a SQLite database for product and gameplay data storage.

 Deployment Environment: The project is currently ran manually using a command-line interface.
-We hope to implement containerization in a future sprint.

 Version Management:
 Right now, as soon as we finish with our prototype, it will be published as version 0.1.0.
 Our prototype is currently at version 0.0.3.